DanielPopOut/graph-dependencies/README.md

 - Each card will have a different background depending on the list and label
 - Cards position on graph will be improved
 - Card will be grouped by label

+v2.1:

+- Enable graph to work with Asana
+- fix: solved React and native event click conflict
+- fix: actions buttons are now in the card and not in a div after the card

 v2.0: